-Where a defective notice provided to a service provider's designated agent substantially complies with requirements (ii), (iii) and (iv), however, the notice may be cited as evidence that the service provider had knowledge of the infringement unless, upon receipt of the defective notice, the service provider promptly attempted to contact the person who submitted it "or takes other reasonable steps" to obtain notification that substantially complies with the statutory requirements.
-Where it does so, and the copyright owner refuses to provide the requested information, the service provider will not have liability for failing to act (assuming that it was not mistaken in the first instance in concluding that additional information was required).
+Where a defective notice provided to a service provider's designated agent substantially complies with requirements (ii), (iii) and (iv), however, the notice may be cited as evidence that the service provider had knowledge of the infringement unless, upon receipt of the defective notice, the service provider promptly attempted to contact the person who submitted it "or takes other reasonable steps" to obtain notification that substantially complies with the statutory requirements.52 Where it does so, and the copyright owner refuses to provide the requested information, the service provider will not have liability for failing to act53 (assuming that it was not mistaken in the first instance in concluding that additional information was required).

 To avoid a finding that a service provider had actual knowledge or awareness based on a defective notice, service providers may find it easier simply to remove or block access to content reasonably described in a defective notice.
-If they do so, however, and if a notification relating to content stored at the direction of a user is later held to be substantially complying, they may run afoul of the requirements of subpart 512(g)(2) if they fail to serve a copy of the notification on a subscriber and thereby deny that party the ability to file a counter notification.50 Thus, on balance, service providers may be best advised to respond to all defective no-
+If they do so, however, and if a notification relating to content stored at the direction of a user is later held to be substantially complying, they may run afoul of the requirements of subpart 512(g)(2) if they fail to serve a copy of the notification on a subscriber and thereby deny that party the ability to file a counter notification.54 Thus, on balance, service providers may be best advised to respond to all defective notices by promptly notifying the complainant of the specific defects in the notification and urging prompt resubmission.